 Is Medicare Mandatory for Veterans

-If you’re a veteran who receives VA benefits, it’s not mandatory that you enroll in Part B. However, the Veterans Affairs suggests both Part A and Part B.
+If you’re a veteran who gets VA benefits, it’s not mandatory to enroll in Part B. However, the Veterans Affairs suggests both Part A and Part B.

 Veterans have a much larger network of doctors and benefits when they have both Medicare and VA.

-By choosing to opt-out or delay benefits, veterans may potentially have penalties.
+By choosing to opt-out or delay benefits, veterans may potentially have penalties when they need Medicare.

 Are Medicare Wellness Exams Mandatory